Rapptz/discord.py/docs/api.rst

     .. attribute:: icon

-        A guild's icon.
-See also :attr:`Guild.icon`.
+        A guild's or role's icon.
+See also :attr:`Guild.icon` or :attr:`Role.icon`.

         :type: :class:`Asset`